tranhuucanh/fastqr/PREBUILT.md

 ## License Compliance

-Pre-built binaries statically link libqrencode and libvips (both LGPL 2.1).
+Pre-built binaries statically link libqrencode (LGPL 2.1).

 To comply with LGPL:
 1. LICENSE file is included in all packages